Volt Malta: Elections

+2022 General Election

 The party contested the 2022 general election.Thomas 'Kass' Mallia was the first transgender woman to contest Malta's general elections and stood for the party in Districts 10 and 11.
 She was joined by the party's Co-President Alexia DeBono who is ran on Districts 8 and 9.
 Therefore the party ran on 4 of the country's 13 districts with 2 candidates In the run-up to the election, the party called for Malta to allow citizens living abroad to vote through an embassy, consulate or by post.

 On 1 March 2022, the party published its 54-page election manifesto, which placed an emphasis on the expansion and protection of legally enshrined human rights, particularly in the areas of social and financial affairs, education, health, transport and migration.
 Volt contested under the slogan "Ivvota Aħjar.
 Ivvota Volt" (Vote Better.
 Vote Volt).

 In the run-up to the election, as part of the campaign #PolitikaOnesta (Honest Politics), Volt asked all candidates to sign a declaration not to give out favours for votes in the election.
 In addition to Volt's candidates, the candidates of the ADPD and independent candidate Arnold Cassola signed the declaration, but only 5 of the two major parties, Partit Laburista and Partit Nazzjonalista.

 The party spent €61.40 on marketing during its election campaign.
 Additionally, DeBono and Mallia spent €279 and €180 respectively in their personal campaigns, which included a €180 registration fee per candidate.